 The Securities and Exchange Commission (SEC) is the principal regulatory agency that regulates and makes compliance issues for the securities industry.
 The primary mission of the Securities and Exchange Commission is to protect investors and maintain the integrity of the securities markets including primary market and secondary market.
 The Commission is appointed by the government and have overall responsibility to formulate securities legislation and administer as well.
 Securities and Exchange Commission also monitors various important regulatory and compliance functions.

-The main purpose of the Securities and Exchange Commission activity deal with disclosure of important financial information, enforcing the securities rules and regulations, and protecting individuals as well as institutional investors who interact with these organizations.
+The main purpose of the Security and Exchange Commission activity deal with disclosure of important financial information, enforcing the securities rules and regulations, and protecting individuals as well as institutional investors who interact with these organizations.

 The major functions of the Securities and Exchange Commission are as follows: